xtreme-doron-golani/arc_drawer_example/README.md

-arc_drawer_example
+Arc Drawer Example App
 ==================

-Arc Drawer Example App
+- Draws arcs on a circle given arcs weights, paint and other params.
+- To set the params update getExampleData().